 There’s a $1,000 fine for using or selling Silly String in Hollywood on Halloween.

-dad and son carving pumpkindad and son carving pumpkin halloween pumpkins
+dad and son carving pumpkin

 Black cats, spiders, and bats are all Halloween symbols because of their spooky history and ties to Wiccans.
 All three were thought to be the familiars of witches in the middle ages, and are often associated with bad luck.

-woman and baby halloween costumes woman zombie costumefather and baby halloween costumes
+woman and baby halloween costumes

 The Costumes